Chicago Travel Costs: The Honest Budget Guide

 1. Visit in shoulder season

 April–May and September–October offer the best balance of good weather and lower prices.
-Hotel rates drop 20–30% compared to peak summer, flights are cheaper, and major attractions are significantly less crowded.
-September is my first recommendation for a first visit.
+Hotel rates are often lower than peak summer, flights can be cheaper, and major attractions are significantly less crowded.
+September is the top pick for a first visit.

 2. Buy the CityPASS if visiting multiple museums